FireXStuff/firexapp/docs/programming_guide/additional_topics.rst

 http://www.firexflame.com/#/FireX-username-210202-171421-40936/tasks/41c3ab03-e4e8-48a6-a582-221ef499e719

-Note that Flame indicates that the service is from a plugin both in the service's name and by the dashed-outline.
+Observe that Flame indicates that the service is from a plugin both in the service's name and by the dashed-outline.

-With this plugin, the Monarchists team has successfully reused the ``greet_springfield_power_plant_employees`` workflow in its entirety, while overriding the single service they needed to.
-You can imagine some workflows are designed with this reuse/overriding in mind, when many teams share the vast majority of a workflow, but every team is required to do something specialized within a specific step within the workflow.
+With this plugin, the Monarchists team have successfully reused the ``greet_springfield_power_plant_employees`` workflow in its entirety, while overriding the single service they needed to.
+You can imagine that some workflows are designed with this reuse/overriding in mind, when many teams share the vast majority of a workflow, but every team is required to do something specialized in a specific step (i.e. service) within the workflow.

 Keep in mind the plugin is in full control of its relationship with the original service.
 It could prevent some of its arguments from being received by the original service, or even not call the original service at all.
+Further, this example only included a single overridden service in the plugin file, but it could have also defined another service used by the ``greet_springfield_power_plant_employees`` service, such as ``amplify``, so that a custom version of ``amplify`` would also be used when the plugin is provided.
 Since plugins are just alternative definitions of services, they enable extremely flexible alteration of workflows.